ua-snap/nwt-dash-app/README.md

 All work is funded through SNAP at the University of Alaska, Fairbanks.

+To extract the data for NWT locations, run `data_prep/extract_profile_snap_deltadownscaled_rasters.py` on Atlas.
+The `data.pickle` file should be generated locally with `make_pickle.py` after the extraction is complete.

 To run the application locally, install [pipenv](https://pipenv.readthedocs.io/en/latest/).
 This app needs `python3` to run; if that's not your default python, adjust the command below (i.e. `python3` instead of `python`).

 ```bash